 The infrastructure in Greater Tzaneen Municipality is generally older than 25 years which exceeds the life expectancy of a cable, especially in light of the fact that most cables are being utilized at more than 100% capacity.
-Old switchgear technology combined with the age of the switchgear is of great concern to safety of the workers.
-The Tzaneen Town has grown with a very consistent percentage each year and the infrastructure could handle the expected growth, b) Status of the rural network
+Old switchgear technology combined with the age of the switchgear is of great concern to safety of both the workers and the public.
+Tzaneen town has grown with a very consistent percentage each year and the infrastructure couldn't handle the expected growth.

+b) Status of the rural network